jordan-mc/Cleaning-data/CodeBook.md

 This file summarises the data in tidy_data_avg.txt

 ## Identifiers
-subject - The ID of the test subject activity - The type of activity performed when the corresponding measurements were taken
+Subject - The ID of the test subject
+Activity - The type of activity performed when the corresponding measurements were taken

 ## Data Fields Extracted
 [1] "Subject"                   "Activity"                  "tBodyAcc_MeanX"